uka17/schedulator/README.md

 ## Schedule methods
 ### nextOccurrence(scheduleObject)
-Returns UTC date and time of nearest next occurrence of `scheduleObject` in ISO format (e.g. 2019-01-01T01:00:00.000Z).
-Method returns `null` in case if it is not possible to calculate next occurrence or `endDateTime` of `scheduleObject` is in the past or event had `oneTime` schedule which already happened.
+Returns object with UTC date and time of nearest next occurrence of `scheduleObject` in ISO format (e.g. 2019-01-01T01:00:00.000Z) and error messages.
+Object contains 2 fields:
+- `result` - date-time of next occurence or `null` in case if it is not possible to calculate next occurrence or `endDateTime` of `scheduleObject` is in the past or event had `oneTime` schedule which already happened.
-> Exception with error text will be thrown in case if `scheduleObject` contains incorrect schedule schema.
+- `error` - error message in case if it is not possible to calculate next occurence and `null` in case if calculation was done succesfully

 ```javascript
 let schedule = require('schedulator');
 let scheduleTestObject =